HostMason/estimaterhm/README.md

 ## Roadmap

+1. User Management and Security:
    - [ ] Implement user roles and permissions system
+   - [ ] Add two-factor authentication
+   - [ ] Implement secure password policies

+2. Form Functionality Enhancements:
    - [ ] Add form submission notifications (email, SMS)
+   - [ ] Implement form field dependencies and calculations
+   - [ ] Add support for digital signatures in forms

+3. Analytics and Reporting:
    - [ ] Create a dashboard with form performance metrics
-- [ ] Implement form field dependencies and calculations
+   - [ ] Implement A/B testing for form layouts and fields
+   - [ ] Add advanced analytics for form engagement and completion rates

+4. Customization and Styling:
    - [ ] Add support for custom CSS in form styling
+   - [ ] Implement theme customization options
+   - [ ] Create a library of pre-designed form templates

+5. Integration and API Development:
    - [ ] Develop an API for programmatic form creation and management
+   - [ ] Implement integrations with popular CRM and marketing tools
+   - [ ] Create webhooks for real-time data syncing

+6. Advanced Features:
    - [ ] Implement form duplication and import/export functionality
-- [ ] Add support for digital signatures in forms
+   - [ ] Add multi-language support for forms
-- [ ] Implement A/B testing for form layouts and fields
+   - [ ] Implement conditional logic for form fields

+7. Performance and Scalability:
+   - [ ] Optimize form rendering for improved load times
+   - [ ] Implement caching mechanisms for frequently accessed forms
+   - [ ] Enhance database performance for large-scale form submissions

 Note: This roadmap is for internal use only as this is a private project.